Levan I Dadiani: Death and family

-Levan died in 1572, when he broke his neck in a hunting accident, according to Beri Egnatashvili's compendium, masterminded by the Mingrelian nobleman Jaiani.
+According to Beri Egnatashvili's compendium, Levan died in 1572, when he broke his neck in a hunting accident masterminded by the Mingrelian nobleman Jaiani.
 His successor was his oldest son, Giorgi III Dadiani.

 Levan seems to have been married twice.
 A woman named Elene and identified as the wife of Levan Dadiani is known from a margin note in the Tsalenjikha Gospel.
 The other, called Marekhi, is depicted, alongside Levan and their daughter, in a fresco in the chapel of the Tsalenjikha Cathedral.
 Beyond Giorgi, his successor, Levan had three sons and three daughters: